 With 2 home loans: It becomes slightly different when a person has 2 home loans.
-For both the loans, claiming tax benefit on principal payment is confined to 1.5 lakhs.
+For both loans, claiming tax benefits on principal payments is confined to 1.5 lakhs.
 However, when it comes to payment of interest, various situations might arise.
-As you know, for self-occupied properties, you can claim deduction up to Rs 2 lakhs.
+As you know, for self-occupied properties, you can claim a deduction up to Rs 2 lakhs.
 And for houses that are let out, there’s no limit for claiming a deduction.

 So, when you have 2 home loans, it’s considered that the 2nd home is let out.
 Therefore, you can claim a deduction without a limit.

 Incomplete construction: Even though your property is not yet constructed and still is in the process, you are allowed to claim a deduction over the interest.
 However, the deduction will be completed in 5 equivalent installments.
 The installments will begin at the completion of construction or after moving in.

 Some documents are essential while you are planning to claim tax benefits for a home loan.
 First of all, you need to present the ownership details and loan certificate that reveals information about interest and principal.
 Secondly, documents that prove the construction needs to be displayed.
 Along with that, documents of payment of municipal taxes are required.

 We hope this guide has been helpful to you.
 So, before submitting the report of annual tax return, homebuyers should consider these tax benefits on home loans.
 If you go through the above-mentioned points, it will lower the taxable income of a financial year.